strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 ![](attachments/Clipboard_2020-12-09-18-38-26.png)

-The second windows shows a "decode" of any packet that is selected:
+The second window shows a "decode" of any packet that is selected:

 ![](attachments/Clipboard_2020-12-09-18-38-57.png)